 Where sermons delivered on a particular day are known to have been published in more than one place, the details of these separate publications are gathered into one entry.
 Where sermons preached on different dates have the same title with the same biblical text, this suggests some re-usage.
 But it is not assumed that these are identical, and it is useful to see how Henson occasionally returned to the same material.

-See also the growing list of sermons compiled by the Henson project.
+See the growing list of sermons compiled by Hilary Ingram.

 Retrospect, I, 189.